astefanutti/skytorch/README.md

 # SkyTorch

-Run PyTorch locally with GPUs in the cloud.
+Run PyTorch with remote GPUs.

+SkyTorch provides:
-SkyTorch registers a `sky` device backend in PyTorch that virtualizes remote GPUs and transparently streams tensor operations.
+* A `sky` device backend in PyTorch that virtualizes remote GPUs and transparently streams tensor operations
+* A standalone gRPC server that runs on remote GPU hosts for PyTorch to connect to
+* A Kubernetes operator that provisions the SkyTorch server onto on-demand GPU pods / nodes

 ## Examples